pce-uw-jscript400/w6-frontend-to-backend/README.md

 * **Question:** Where did you write your code to manipulate LocalStorage?
 Why?

 * **Your Answer:**
+At the end of the login code; this is the only time when the user's info needs to be changed, so breaking it out for re-use doesn't make sense.
 ---

 - [ ] Now that we have the user's information, let's store the user's ID in state.
 Set `currentUserId` to the user ID you've retrieved.